pknell/cloud-formation-daily-test/blog.md

 # Terraform Template for AWS CloudFormation Daily Testing
-*By Paul Knell*
+*© 2018 Paul Knell, NVISIA LLC*

 This is part 2 of a 2-part series.
 In this part, I present a Terraform template that's roughly equivalent to the [CloudFormation (CF) template presented in part 1](https://github.com/pknell/cloud-formation-daily-test/blob/master/blog-cf.md).
-Although on a real project you wouldn't be using a Terraform template to test a CloudFormation template (as they're competing technologies so you'd use one or the other), this article presents the Terraform version for purposes of comparison.
+Although on a real project you wouldn't be using a Terraform template to test a CloudFormation template (as they're competing technologies so you'd probably use either one or the other), this article presents the Terraform version for purposes of comparison.
 We'll be able to see how the two technologies are similar, and also highlight some of the differences.